-After your child turns 16 - to make sure you get paid the right amount of tax credit - you must inform the Tax Credit Office with relevant details if they:
+After your child turns 16, to make sure you get paid the right amount, you must inform the Tax Credit Office with relevant details if they:

 Note: Your child must be accepted onto the course before they turn 19.
 These approved education courses are not considered to be approved if they are paid for by an employer or 'advanced' (e.g. a university degree or BTEC Higher National Certificate).

-Providing Child Tax Credit approved training is unpaid it can include:
+Providing the approved training is unpaid, it can include:

-Note: To qualify your child must be accepted for the training before they turn 19 years old and courses which are part of a job contract do not meet the approved training course requirements.
+Note: To qualify your child must be accepted for the training before they turn 19 years old.
+Courses which are part of a job contract do not meet the approved training course requirements.

-Note: To qualify for the Child Tax Credits careers benefit your child must be sixteen or seventeen years old, working less than 24 hours a week, and not receiving certain benefits which affect this claim, such as Income Support.
+Note: To qualify for Child Tax Credits career benefit your child must be sixteen or seventeen years old, working less than 24 hours a week, and not receiving certain benefits which affect this claim, such as Income Support.

-Child Tax Credit when a Child Turns 16 in the United Kingdom
+Child Tax Credit after 16 in the United Kingdom